skaae/rbm_toolbox_lua/README.md

 rbm.numepochs       = opts.numepochs or 5
 rbm.learningrate    = opts.learningrate or 0.05
 rbm.momentum        = opts.momentum or 0
+rbm.traintype       = opts.traintype or 'CD'   -- CD or PCD
+rbm.cdn             = opts.cdn or 1
+rbm.npcdchains      = opts.npcdchains or 100

 -- OBJECTIVE
 rbm.alpha           = opts.alpha or 1